cskarthik7/go-chat-app/README.md

 Goroutines has been implemented to continiously receive and broadcast messages to the respective sender and receiver.

-React Front End for User Interface.
+React Front End for User Interface, cloned from the Original Repo.

 This repo is implementation of  - [Original Repo](https://github.com/schadokar/go-chat-app)